 FASTCOM BROADBAND LTD holds personal data under various legal obligations including:

-- The National Minimum Wage Act, 2000, at section 22, provides for a 3 year retention period to show compliance with the Act’s provisions, for example, payslips showing the employees were paid at least minimum wage.
+The National Minimum Wage Act, 2000, in section 22, provides for a 3-year retention period to show compliance with the Act’s provisions, for example, payslips showing the employees were paid at least minimum wage.

-- The Protection of Young Persons (Employment) Act, 1996, at section 15, provides for a 3 year retention period of employment records relating to persons under 18 years of age.
+The Protection of Young Persons (Employment) Act, 1996, in section 15, provides for a 3-year retention period of employment records relating to persons under 18 years of age.

-- The Protection of Employment Acts, 1977-2007, at section 18, provides that where an employer has collective redundancies, it must retain the records to show that the provisions of the Act were complied with for a 3 year period
+The Protection of Employment Acts, 1977-2007, in section 18, provides that where an employer has collective redundancies, it must retain the records to show that the provisions of the Act were complied with for a 3 year period

 Personal data source and whether it came from publicly accessible sources